Hairy Cell Leukemia

 Your bodily fluids and tissues may be tested.
 This can be done with:

 Images may be taken of your bodily structures with a CT scan .

 HCL is a slow-growing cancer.
 As HCL progresses, treatment may include:

 - Surgery— A splenectomy may need to be done to remove an enlarged spleen.

 - Chemotherapy —This is the use of drugs to kill cancer cells.
 It may be given in many forms.
-This includes pill, injection, and via a catheter.
+This includes pill, injection, and through an IV.
 The drugs enter the bloodstream and travel through the body.

 - Medications, such as cladribine, pentostatin, and interferon, are used to fight the hairy cells.